-- C. General Safety Rules - 1.
-Safety glasses, personal eyeglasses or other appropriate eye protection devices shall be worn at all times when working with low energy output X-ray apparatus. - 2.
+iii.
+General Safety Rules

+Safety glasses, personal eyeglasses or other appropriate eye protection devices shall be worn atall times when working with low energy output X-ray apparatus.

 Follow all safety requirements outlined in the appropriate X-ray device-operating manual.
-If you have any questions or reservations about how to properly operate the machine and minimize risk, contact the authorized user of the X-ray device before using the machine. - 3.
-Port closures should be double-checked before moving the beam stop, collimator on the main body of an instrument, or changing a specimen. - 4.
+If you have any questions or reservations about how to properly operate the machine and minimize risk, contact the authorized user of the X-ray device before using the machine.

+Port closures should be double-checked before moving the beam stop, collimator on the main body of an instrument, or changing a specimen.

 Persons should be especially careful about keeping their fingers out of the primary beam, especially when making adjustments on goniometer heads.
-It is often best to keep one's hands on the X-ray tube side of the goniometer to prevent any part of the hand from drifting, unnoticed, into the beam. - 5.
-When changing the equipment configuration or equipment alignment relative to an energized X-ray tube, the radiation field shall be continuously monitored with a survey meter and the survey recorded on the RAS #13 survey form.
+It is often best to keep one's hands on the X-ray tube side of the goniometer to prevent any part of the hand from drifting, unnoticed, into the beam.

+When changing the equipment configuration or equipment alignment relative to an energized X-ray tube, the radiation field shall be continuously monitored with a survey meter and the survey recordedon the RAS #13 survey form.

-3.4 Inspections
+D. Inspections - X-ray